4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 In 2023, Amazon donated over \$6 million to Mary's Place to support its ongoing operations and provide funding toward a new project in Burien, Washington.
 This project would replace an existing shelter and provide more than 200 beds of emergency family shelter, housing, outreach, and prevention services for families.
 It would also include 90 units of permanent, affordable housing to be developed by Mercy Housing Northwest.

 ![](_page_68_Picture_33.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa
+Q: How many

+Note: The image does not contain any data or charts, so there is no table to transcribe.

 <span id="page-69-0"></span>